I waited a long time for FreshDirect to serve my neighborhood.

 Surprisingly, no one had done a good comparison.

-This from the New York Times certainly doesn't cut it.
+This story in the New York Times certainly doesn't cut it.
 I mean, the dude lives on milk, frozen pizza, bananas and cans of tuna.

 I did some shopping and compared back in 2013, then again during Covid, and again in 2026.